kellysautter/10cKelly/README.md

+Changes 07/26/22
+* Migration fix - copy over all source files (was not looping through all the source files for a dialog/object.
+* Changed some tools naming to "Information Centric".
+Not sure this is permanent...
+* JSP Generation -
+  took out Calendar size in grid
+  MLEdit in grid

 Change made 05/25/22

 * DonC changes for LOD attribute derived attribute rule code.
 This is not complete, but mainly for viewing